 Measurement results of a SCATEX Ge and a conventional Pt/Ir pinhole.
 The apertures are driven stepwise into the X-ray beam while simultaneously measuring the parasitic aperture scattering around the beam stop.
-The parasitic scattering intensity is corrected for the dark current of the defector and for air scattering.
+The parasitic scattering intensity is corrected for the dark current of the detector and for air scattering.
 The signal is normalized to a standard glassy carbon intensity in order to allow a comparison.
 Comparison of a 2-Pinhole and a 3-Pinhole Setup

-Detector image of a SAXS experiment of a rat tail tendon.
+Detector image of a SAXS experiment: sample rat tail tendon

 Advantages of a SCATEX 2-Pinhole Setup

-- approx. 6 times higher scattering intensity with similar resolution - higher flux possible due to a larger possible beam defining pinhole - smaller footprint due to less pinholes faster data acquisition possible
+- higher flux and smaller q{min} possible due to a larger beam defining pinhole and a smaller beamstop

+- faster data acquisition possible

+- smaller footprint due to less pinholes

-Corresponding scattering intensity vs. q-plot measured with a 3-pinhole high resolution NANOSTARTM and with a modified 2-pinhole NANOSTARTM equipped with SCATEX pinholes.
-The resolution of both setups is very similar, but the setup with SCATEX pinholes gives a considerably higher scattering intensity.
+Scattering intensity vs. q-plot measured with a 3-pinhole high resolution NANOSTAR and a modi-fied 2-pinhole NANOSTAR equipped with SCATEX pinholes.
+With a similar resolution the SCATEX setup gives a considerably higher scattering intensity.